KyselovaMaria/ZKP-Project/README.md

 **Bilinear Diffie-Hellman Problem (BDHP):** Given (g^a, g^b, g^c), it is infeasible to compute e(g, g)^(abc).
 This underlies the zero-knowledge property.

 **Generic Group Model (GGM):** The security proof for Groth16 is carried out in the Generic Group Model, which treats group operations as ideal.
-In practice this is an assumption, not a theorem - real-world groups may have structure that GGM does not capture.
+In practice, this is an assumption, not a theorem - real-world groups may have a structure that GGM does not capture.

-BN128 currently offers approximately 128-bit security and is used in production systems including Ethereum (EIP-197) and Zcash.
+BN128 currently offers approximately 128-bit security and is used in production systems, including Ethereum (EIP-197) and Zcash.

 ### Limitations